Rigelrain/manna-bot/README.md

 ```

 ## Queue system
 Queues need a bit of setup: the server needs to have a category under which the bot will create the queue channels, and the server needs a channel where the queues infos will be posted.
+Use command `setqueueinfo` to setup.

 For clarity, the bot will only accept queue creation commands in the 'queue list channel'.
 This is because queues can be closed from the queue channels and the bot will only try to find the queue info message from the list channel.
 Once a queue is successfully created, the bot will create a new channel which only the bot, bot moderators and the host can see at first.
 Bot will create an info message about the queue in the list channel with a reaction counter.